 In product design at Cropster we follow a User-centered design approach, which means that we are always trying to put the needs of our customers front and center.
 We gather a deep understanding of our customers, and in which context they are using our products.
 We are doing that through user interviews, surveys and in-person visits before and during we are designing solutions.
 It also means that we are evaluating our design solutions regularly with testing, that we conduct with our customers, where we test the ease-of-use of our new features.
 We combine that with our expert knowledge of design patterns, additional research and experience.
-This approach helps us to constantly improve the User Experience for our customers, based on their feedback.
+This approach helps us to continually improve the User Experience for our customers, based on their feedback.
 We are basically iterating and improving our services constantly.

 We follow these product design principles:

-#1) We put the customer front and center
+#1) We put the customer front and center.

 #2) We do not use dark design patterns.

 We do not use design to trick people into doing things.
 We are transparent and do not mislead our customers.